Nintendo Switch: Post-launch and special editions

 By February 2021, about four years from the console's release, Nintendo president Shuntaro Furukawa said that "The Switch is in the middle of its life cycle".
 In July 2024, the Switch became Nintendo's longest-running console without a replacement system, surpassing the seven-year period for the NES.

 The Switch Lite launched on September 20, 2019, in three colors: yellow, grey, and turquoise.
 The system was promoted alongside The Legend of Zelda: Link's Awakening, a remake of the 1993 Game Boy game.
 A special Pokémon Sword and Pokémon Shield branded version of the Switch Lite, themed around the Pokémon Zacian and Zamazenta, launched on November 8, 2019, a week before the game's release.
 A coral color was released on March 20, 2020, in Japan, and on April 3 in the rest of the world.
 A blue color released on May 7, 2021, in Europe, and on May 21 in the rest of the world.
 A special Pokémon Dialga and Palkia limited edition was released on November 5, 2021, 14 days before the release of Pokémon Brilliant Diamond and Shining Pearl.
 This special edition pays homage to the Nintendo DS Lite Dialga and Palkia edition.
 On September 26, 2024, a special gold colored edition of the Switch Lite based on The Legend of Zelda was released on September 26 to coincide with the release of The Legend of Zelda: Echoes of Wisdom.
 These units also came bundled with a 12-month membership to Nintendo Switch Online + Expansion Pack.

 Due to tariffs by the Trump administration in 2025, Nintendo increased the price of the Switch, the Switch Lite and the Switch OLED in the United States by about $50 on August 3, 2025, and stated they may be raising the prices for games, accessories and the Nintendo Switch Online subscription price in the future.

+Discontinuation

+Nintendo announced in July 2026 that it will discontinue sales of the Switch console family (not including Switch 2 units) in Europe as of February 2027.
+This came at the same time that Nintendo announced they will start rolling out new versions of the Switch 2 consoles with user-replaceable batteries across Europe to meet with right to repair regulations.
+Nintendo affirmed this discontinuation only affected Europe, and will continue to distribute the Switch to other regions for the foreseeable future.

 Hardware

 The Nintendo Switch is a hybrid video game console that consists of a console unit, a dock, and two Joy-Con controllers.
-Nintendo describes it as "a home console that you can take with you on the go".
-While the company has avoided labeling the Switch as a direct successor to the Wii U or 3DS, it has effectively taken over their role as Nintendo's home and handheld console.
+Nintendo has described the system as "a home console that you can take with you on the go".
+While the company has avoided characterizing the Switch as a direct successor to the Wii U or Nintendo 3DS, it has effectively taken over their role as Nintendo's home and handheld console.
 The Wii U was discontinued shortly before the Switch's 2017 launch, while the 3DS remained in production until 2020, positioned as an entry-level option for younger players.